ryankarpenko/NBA_Unassisted/README.md

 # NBA_Assisted
 Interactive plot of assisted field goals vs eFG% for the 2018-19 NBA season

+TO VIEW: Download the html file and open it in your browser locally.
+It is a bit roundabout, but I don't have a domain name

 Created in August 2019 using RStudio and 'ggplotly' package

 Data collected from nba.com/stats